debanjandhara/Ultimate-Dev-Guides/Theories/OOPs/Class&Object/theory.md

 ### Constructor:

 A constructor initializes the class object.
-It is executed when a new object is
+It is executed when a new object is initialized.